dreamineering/business-administration/docs/README.md

 ## Ready to Grow?

+Smart business operators have leveraged Gensolve's ability to deliver economies of scale on centralised business adminstration hub to grow nationwide business operations.
+Combine that with our second to none data migration support and you have a very rare combination to rapidly scale while maintaining control of key processes.

-Gensolve has facilitated over 30 practice mergers in the past two years.
+In fact Gensolve has facilitated over 30 practice mergers in the past two years.
 Compared to the headaches accepted with most mergers the beautiful thing with a _G2G migration_ is that from one day to the next your operations remain the same, leaving your team free to focus on customer service not boring administration tasks.

 [Learn more](/growth/growth-migrations/)